A Korean Culture Camp

 What is Camp Pride Korea?

-• A daytime camp with adoptees, their siblings, and children of Korean adoptees.
+• A camp for adoptees, their siblings, and children of Korean adoptees.

 • A camp managed and operated by parent volunteers.

-• A camp with opportunities for cultural and personal connections for families.
+• A camp with opportunities for cultural and personal connections for families touched by adoption.

-• In 2023, Pre-K through 8th grade will attend five days.
-High school camp will be held three evenings and include a sleepover.
+• In 2023, Pre-K through 8th grade day campers will attend five days.

 • Tae Kwon Do